 Interest income is recognized using the effective interest rate (EIR).
-EIR is the rate that exactly discounts the estimated future cash receipts over the expected life of the financial Instrument or a shorter period, where appropriate, to the gross carrying amount of financial asset.
-When calculating the effective interest rate, the

-Group estimates the expected cash flows by considering all the contractual terms of the financial instruments but does not consider the expected credit losses.
+EIR is the rate that exactly discounts the estimated future cash receipts over the expected life of the financial instrument or a shorter period, where appropriate, to the gross carrying amount of the financial asset.
+When calculating the effective interest rate, the Company estimates the expected cash flows by considering all the contractual terms of the financial instrument but does not consider the expected credit losses.